hayaa123/LTUC-website-documentation/documents/block_types.md

 ![schools and faculties example](../images/blocks/schools/school_example.PNG)

 ### notes :
-- to add more school you can click in the ( + ) sympole above or below the current school.
+- to add more school you can click in the ( + ) symbol above or below the current school.

 - also you can order them by the ( ^ ) and or the down arrow.